exuanbo/mutative-compat/README.md

 ## Differences from `Immer`

-- The `freeze()` function will only freeze the object shallowly, the second argument `deep?: boolean` is omitted.
+- The `freeze()` function will only freeze shallowly, the second argument `deep?: boolean` is omitted.
 - In nested `produce()` calls, the inner results will never be frozen even if they're not used in the outer recipe.

 For other minor differences ~~(you probably will never notice them)~~, see [mutative/test/immer-non-support.test.ts](https://github.com/unadlib/mutative/blob/main/test/immer-non-support.test.ts)